 where $\rho$ is the cylindrical radius, $\Phi$ is azimuthal position, and $\Psi$ is the opening angle of the field lines.
 Assuming the azimuthal motion is tied to the disk rotation, the cloud speed is

-For simplicity, we imagine all the clouds to be at fixed height $r_0$ above the black hole, although it is likely that in the real system they will originate from a range of radii.
-For this illustrative model, we suppose the clouds are distributed as
+For simplicity, we imagine the clouds are distributed {uniformly in height above the black hole along the $\hat{z}$ axis, non-uniformly in cylindrical radius (in the $x$-$y$ plane), and uniformly in $\Phi$, although it is likely that the real spatial distribution of clouds is more complicated.} For this illustrative model, we suppose the clouds are distributed in cylindrical radius as

-in cylindrical radius and uniformly in $\Phi$.
 Thus, $v_{cl,0}$ roughly corresponds to the average cloud speed.
 These choices are merely demonstrative and can easily be modified.

 In the observer frame, the cloud velocity is